atikurajib/object-oriented-programming/README.md

 ## Language

-The problem-solving examples are implemented in **python** programming language.
+The problem-solving examples are implemented in **Python** programming language.